-If your exchange to the UK (partially) takes place after 31 May 2023, you can apply for an Erasmus+ grant for up to 100 days.
+If you are going on an exchange to the UK after 31 May 2023, you can apply for an Erasmus+ grant for up to 100 days.
 You are allowed to go on an exchange for more than 100 days (up to 1 year), but you will receive a grant for no more than 100 days.
 This applies to both studies and internships.

 You can do an online check to see if you need a visa on the British government's website.
 After this check, you can also see what documents you need to bring with you for verification by immigration control.
 See below the sections Specific Brexit Information Study Exchange and Specific Brexit Information Internship for detailed information on these visas.

 Required travel documents